 Types of Vintage Neon Signs

-There are many styles and sizes of vintage neon signs.
+There are many styles and sizes of old neon signs.
 Collectors select signs that match their taste and theme.
-We’ve taken a look at the most popular sign designs that automobilia and petroliana collectors love:
+We’ve taken a look at the most popular neon sign designs that automobilia and petroliana collectors love:

 Collectors love advertising signs of famous brands such as McDonalds and KFC, but many prefer something less well-known.
-The majority of vintage neon signs that are still in use today date back to the 1950s or 60s.
-Many collectors love their distinctive roadhouse look.
+The majority of retro neon signs that are still in use today date back to the 1950s or 60s.
+Many collectors love their brighten distinctive roadhouse look.

-For those who love the nostalgia and beauty of vintage neon signs, collecting them can be a rewarding hobby.
+For those who love the nostalgia and beauty of old neon signs, collecting them can be a rewarding hobby.
 In the middle of the 20th century, custom neon signs were very popular and were used to promote businesses and draw customers.
-These signs were created by using glass tubes to bend into the desired shape, and then filling them with neon gas or other gases.
-The gas would glow when an electric current was applied to it, creating a bright, eye-catching display of neon lights.
+These retro neon signs were created by using glass tubes to bend into the desired shape, some via hand blown neon tubing, and then filling them with neon gas or other gases.
+The gas in glass tubes would glow when an electric current was applied to it, creating a bright, eye-catching display of neon lights.

-It can be difficult collecting vintage neon signs.
+It can be difficult collecting retro neon signs.
 These signs are fragile and often hard to find in good shape.
 Many signs have been destroyed over the years or lost or discarded.
-Although it can be time-consuming to find and purchase an old custom neon sign of good quality and working neon lights for sale, the satisfaction of completing the task and the beauty of the final sale product can be worth it.
+Although it can be time-consuming to find, discover and purchase an old custom neon sign of any variety of good quality and working neon lights for sale, the satisfaction of completing the task and the beauty of the final sale product can be worth it.

-Visit antique shops, flea markets and online marketplaces to shop around and find vintage neon signs.
-You might also find it helpful to join collector forums or groups, which allow you to connect with other collectors and share information about new resources and finds.
+Visit antique shops, flea markets and check out online marketplaces to shop around and find old neon signs.
+You might also find it helpful to join collector forums or groups, which allow you to connect with friends and other collectors and share information about new resources and finds.

-Vintage neon signs are a great addition to any home, shop, or business.
+Antique neon signs are a great addition to decorate any room in your house, shop home bar, garage, kitchen, man cave, or business.
 They can also make a beautiful and unique investment.
 Their value has increased with the increasing popularity of these signs.
 A rare and well-preserved neon sign could be worth thousands of dollars.

-For those who love the beauty and history of antique neon signs, it can be a rewarding hobby to collect them for a personal home collection.
+For those who love the beauty and history of antique neon signs, it can be a fun and rewarding hobby to collect them for a personal home collection.